 Heartland Farm Beginnings® Training Course

-From October 2017-February 2018, OEFFA's Heartland Farm Beginnings® 10 part training course will provide opportunities for beginning and transitioning farmers to learn first-hand about identifying values, setting goals, and whole farm and strategic business planning.
+OEFFA's Heartland Farm Beginnings® training course will provide opportunities for beginning and transitioning farmers to learn first-hand about identifying values, setting goals, and whole farm and strategic business planning.
 This in-depth, field-tested course is new to Ohio, but has helped to train more than 1,500 farmers across the country during the past 15 years.
-This multi-part series will also be offered fall/winter 2018.

 Land Access Program

 Farm Succession and Land Transition Planning Workshop

-Led by Tecumseh Land Trust, in spring 2019, farm families will receive information and assistance with discussing and planning how their land will be passed along to the next generation of farmers.
+Landowners can receive information and assistance with discussing and planning how their land will be passed along to the next generation of farmers at the Planning For Transition Workshop held April 6, 2019 at Clark State Community College.
+Registrations are now open!